 Before all else, it began in darkness.

 My life, whatever it had been, had gone through quite a change.
-This was all I could faintly comprehend when I had awoken a certain night in the Dantooine Jedi Enclave, my body battered and barely clinging on to life.
+This was all I could faintly get a hold of when I had awoken a particular night in the Dantooine Jedi Enclave, my body battered and barely clinging on to life.

-And as I was soon to understand, left with only remnants of my memories.
+And as I was soon to very bitterly understand, left with only remnants of my memories.

-The first perception of my cloudy eyes were a small dark room and the black shadows of a large array of medical equipment and a horde of hoses and tubes surrounding me.
-I was able to faintly distinguish the quiet beeping of a control unit somewhere in the background.
+The first perception of my cloudy eyes was a small dark room and the black shadows of an extensive array of medical equipment and a horde of hoses and tubes surrounding me.
+I was able to distinguish the quiet beeping of a control unit somewhere in the background, faintly.
 Although the bed was soft, it soothed the abysmal pain in my body just barely.
 Oh Hell, muscle and bone screeched in combined anguish - this much I understood.

-Now, within this moment, existed only this room, this bed and this pain.
-My body, packed full of drugs, obeyed easily my mind's command to sleep.
+Within that moment existed only the room, the bed, and the pain.
+My body, packed full of drugs, readily obeyed my mind's command to sleep.

 And I slept.

 "Wha…" I tried to ask, but the voice came out as an inhuman gurgle.
-My tongue, glued still due to the dryness in my mouth refused to operate.
-Sheer terror started to build its tendrils within me.
+My tongue refused to operate, glued still to the palate due to the dryness in my mouth.
+Sheer terror started to grow its tendrils around me.
 Instinctively I tried to stand up but received no answer from the muscles which should have moved my body.
 My feet and hands stayed on the bed as if they were glued onto it.
-The pain, the inability to move and the absolutely unfamiliar environment started to push my mind into a state of unwelcome panic.
+The pain, the inability to move and the utterly unfamiliar environment started to push my mind into a state of unwelcome panic.

-"Hush," Zaza soothed and pushed gently a glass filled with water to my lips, making it possible for me to erase a tiny bit of the dryness inside my mouth.
+"Hush," Zaza soothed and pushed gently a glass filled with water to my lips, the most welcome visitor, making it possible for me to erase a tiny bit of the endless dryness inside my mouth.

 "Do not move.
 You are severely injured and must let your body rest.
 We have tied you to your bed, but only to protect you."

 "Do you remember what happened?"
 Zaza asked quietly, forming every word in her mouth with extreme care.
-The exactly same way as someone suffering from limited understanding is addressed.
+The exact same way as someone suffering from a limited understanding is addressed.
 Like a child.
-I tried to force memories out from my head, piece things together, but bumped into nothing else than emptiness.
-All black.
-Nothing.
+I tried to force memories out from my head, piece things together, anything, but bumped into nothing else than emptiness.

-I certainly did not know where I was.
-Nor did I have a faintest memory of the series of occurrences which had led me to this bed.
+I certainly didn't know where I was.
+Nor did I have the faintest memory of the series of events leading me to the sick bed where I was laying in.
 Undeniably, the awakening felt a lot worse than the next morning after a night full of Tihaar, I thought bitterly.
-Following a moment of drastic digging into the interiors of my head I had to acknowledge my defeat and give in to the fact that something obviously was missing.
+Following a moment of drastic digging into the interiors of my head I had to acknowledge my defeat and give in to the fact that something apparently was missing.

 "Be at peace.
-You'll hear everything soon enough," she continued.
+You'll hear everything soon enough," the healer continued.
 "Let us start with something simple."

 "Do you remember your name?"

-I searched my head again and was slightly relieved to find an answer to at least this question.
+I searched my head again and was relieved to find a clear answer to this question.
 It was a start, at the least.

-"Ensign Eldran Daraz, Republic Navy," I answered semi-automatically with a routine which first made Zaza wince.
-Then a small smile spread to her lips and she nodded approvingly.
-Within the outer range of my vision I could see the others in the room leaving softly, without making any sound.
-They were Jedi – already at this point I was completely certain.
+"Ensign Eldran Daraz, Republic Navy," I answered semi-automatically, supporting myself to the routine embedded in me in the Navy.
+Quickly, a small smile spread the healer's lips, and she nodded approvingly.
+Within the outer range of my vision, I could see the others in the room leaving softly, without making any sound.
+They were Jedi – already at this point, I was entirely sure.

-The events which had led me into this bed had completely vanished from my mind.
-Luckily, Zaza seemed to hold all the relevant answers and she was more than eager to give them to me.
-Apparently the healer wanted to be very helpful.
-Extremely unluckily, her way of speech was something one usually hears in the near vicinity of small children.
-Sometimes it felt rather tiresome – my short term memory was faulted, not my intelligence – but by being tolerant I received some of the information I much desired to gain.
+The events which had led me to this bed had vanished entirely from my mind.
+Luckily, Zaza seemed to hold all the relevant answers, and she was more than eager to give them to me.
+Apparently, the healer wanted to be very helpful.
+Kind of unluckily though, her way of speech was something one usually hears in the near vicinity of small children.
+Sometimes it felt rather tiresome – my short-term memory was faulted, not my intelligence – but by being tolerant I received some of the information, I much desired to gain.

 A local farmer had stumbled upon my unconscious, mangled body and had carried me to the Jedi Enclave, thinking only the Jedi held the skills to keep me alive.
-I had been knocked out for a couple of weeks, had floated in a kolto tank for a few days and they had operated my spine and skull numerous of times.
-I had to be kept in a medically induced coma in order to let the injury in my head to heal to a point where it was safe enough for me to wake up without making the situation any worse.
+I had been knocked out for a couple of weeks, had floated in a kolto tank for a few days, and they had operated my spine and skull numerous of times.
+They had to keep me in a medically induced coma to let the injury in my head to heal to a point where it was safe enough for me to wake up without making the situation any worse.

 "The events might return later," Zaza had comforted with all her Jedi-like empathy.
 I didn't care.

-The healer removed my bindings, but only when I had in return first promised to follow her instructions carefully and stay obediently in my bed as long as she thought was needed.
-This eased me slightly.
+The healer removed my bindings, but only when I had in return promised to follow her instructions carefully and stay obediently in my bed as long as she thought was needed.
+This eased me slightly, relieved some of the stress building inside me.
 Now, when I could carefully raise my hand and twiddle with the bed covers with my fingers, I knew my body was at least somewhat functional.
 I knew that there was going to be a way out.
-My head was something that did worry me.
-Somehow, I was able to understand that my memory loss did not end to the Mandalorian attack...
-But I decided to toss these thoughts aside for a while and focus on the essential: to get myself moving and out of the bed again.
-During this time, a few lost memories and mental pictures did not seem like something to lament about.
+My head, however, was something that did worry me.

 It took days for me to understand the extent of what actually was missing.

 Ever since I had fully regained consciousness, Zaza was a daily, but not an unpleasant visitor.
 Every single day she visited me to check my progress and to converse with me.
-And actually I started looking forward to her visits.
-Mainly because in addition to her my only visitor was a conversationally useless service droid whose only function seemed to be to serve my daily meals.
+And actually, I started looking forward to her visits.
+Mainly because in addition to her, my only visitor was a conversationally useless service droid whose sole function seemed to be to serve my daily meals and a few injections.

-Pretty soon it started to occur to me that my memory loss seemed to be the largest concern for Zaza - although she did not think the loss itself was medically alarming.
-This seemed to be somehow off the line, it seemed bloody odd.
-Maybe she just wanted to make sure my severe injuries and the events leading to those had not affected my psyche too much and I wasn't about to get all emotional about that.
+Pretty soon it started to occur to me that my memory loss seemed to be the most significant concern for Zaza - although she did not think it was medically alarming.
+This seemed to be somehow off the line, it was bloody odd.
+Maybe she just wanted to make sure my severe injuries and the events leading to those had not affected my psyche too much, and I wasn't about to get all emotional about that.
 Maybe she just felt empathy.
+So I thought.